-WHAT WILL THESE LOW TEMPERATURES DO TO MY GARDEN?
+WHAT WILL LOW TEMPERATURES DO TO MY GARDEN?

-While we really don't know for sure what the current temperatures will do to our plant material throughout Central Illinois, the weather we are currently experiencing does have similarities to the harsh winters we experienced in 2013 and 2014, where many gardeners did lose some plants due to (1) low temps, (2) high winds, and (3) low moisture coming off a dry Fall and Winter.
+While we really don’t know for sure what the current temperatures will do to our plant material throughout Central Illinois, the low temperatures we are currently experiencing is similar to harsh winters of the past, where many gardeners did lose some plants due to (1) low temps, (2) high winds, and (3) low moisture coming off a dry Fall and Winter.

 That being said…every season is different, and all we can do is the best we can by reacting and applying some extra protection, especially on more tender varieties, like Evergreens, Ornamental Grasses, Herbaceous Perennials, and newer plantings.